Tasher Ghar: Release

 Tasher Ghar was theatrically released on 14 June 1957, on the occasion of Ratha Yatra.
 The film gained notable recognition for being Kumar's first appearance in dual roles, and emerged as a hit, receiving highly positive reviews upon release.
 It has been restored and digitised by the National Film Archive of India.

 Remakes and influences

 In 1961, Adurthi Subba Rao remade the film into Telugu as Iddaru Mitrulu starring ANR.
 It also marked the debut of Sarada in Telugu cinema, in her first significant adult role.
-Later, it served as an inspiration for the 2017 Telugu film Goutham Nanda starring Gopichand.

-Manmohan Desai's 1970 film Sachaa Jhutha was an adaptation of Tasher Ghar, where his wife Jeevaprabha penned its story.
-In turn, it was remade into Tamil as Ninaithadhai Mudippavan (1975) and into Kannada as Mutthanna (1994).

-Tasher Ghar was remade by T. R. Ramanna into Tamil as Ennai Pol Oruvan (1978) starring Sivaji Ganesan.
+Later, was remade by T. R. Ramanna into Tamil as Ennai Pol Oruvan (1978) starring Sivaji Ganesan and also served as an inspiration for the 2017 Telugu film Goutham Nanda starring Gopichand.